 Read more: Pollination

-This article concludes an introduction to the pistil.
-To know more about pistils, their structure, functions, different parts of flowers, other related topics and important questions on flowers, types of flowers, keep visiting our website at BYJU’S Biology.
+This article concludes with the introduction to the pistil.
+To know more about pistils, their structure, functions, different parts of flowers, other related topics and important questions on flowers, and types of flowers, keep visiting our website at BYJU’S Biology.